Chris Smith (golfer)

+Early life

 Smith was born in Indianapolis, Indiana, graduating from Rochester Community High School; during his sophomore season (1985), he was the Boys State High School Champion, in his senior season (1987), he finished as the state runner-up in the boys state golf championship.
 He was awarded the Fred Keesling Award following his high school career.

+Amateur career

 He attended Ohio State University, where he completed a successful collegiate career.
 He won seven individual titles, including the 1990 Big Ten Championship, the 1991 Robert Kepler Intercollegiate and 5 other events.
 He was a four-time All-Conference selection in the Big Ten from 1988 to 1991; his other Big Ten Awards include the 1988 Freshman of the Year, the 1990 Player of the Year and the 1990 Les Bolstad Award for lowest stroke average.
 He was named an All-America selection in 1990 as a junior (honorable mention) and in 1991 as a senior (first team).
 Smith won the Indiana State Amateur Championship in 1990 and competed in the Sun Bowl Golf Classic in 1990.
 He was inducted into the Ohio State Varsity O Hall of Fame in 2000.

+Professional career

-In 1997, Smith became the first golfer on the Nike Tour (now known as the Web.com Tour) to immediately move up to the PGA Tour by way of the "battlefield promotion", which is awarded to a player who wins three tournaments in one Nike Tour season.
-In 1997 he was named the Nike Tour Player of the Year and also led the money list.
+In 1997, Smith became the first golfer on the Nike Tour to immediately move up to the PGA Tour by way of the "battlefield promotion," which is awarded to a player who wins three tournaments in one Nike Tour season.
+He was named the Nike Tour Player of the Year in 1997 and also led the money list.

 Smith has won one tournament on the PGA Tour, the 2002 Buick Classic.
 Smith struggled on the PGA Tour after the win.
 Smith's best result on the PGA Tour since his sole win in 2002 was when he finished 3rd place at the 2004 Chrysler Classic of Greensboro.